rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 This seems to be **the #1 obsession** of transphobes.
 But the idea that trans women harass cis women in bathrooms **has no basis in reality** — there’s no documented evidence of it happening.
 In fact, studies show that allowing trans women to use women’s bathrooms **does not increase any risks** [2].

-Transphobes also seem to completely **forget that trans men exis**t, since most of their rhetoric is aimed at trans women.
+Transphobes also seem to completely **forget that trans men exist**, since most of their rhetoric is aimed at trans women.
 But statistically, if you had a group of 5 trans people, 2 would be trans women, 2 would be trans men, and 1 would be non-binary [4].

 Laws that **force people to use bathrooms based on biological sex** cause serious problems for both cis and trans people: